-- Making multiple applications under the Public Offer - Applying using a joint Central Depository (CDP) account - NRIC/FIN/Passport number differs in bank records and CDP records - Name in application differs in bank records and CDP records
+- Making multiple applications for a Class of Bonds - Applying using a joint Central Depository (CDP) account - NRIC/FIN/Passport number differs in bank records and CDP records - Name in application differs in bank records and CDP records

-14) Will successful applications be satisfied in full?
+18) Will successful applications be satisfied in full?
 Is there potential for larger allocations?

-Depending on demand, Astrea VI plans to allocate valid applications as follows:
+Depending on demand, Astrea 7 plans to allocate valid applications as follows:

-- a) all applications of less than \$\$50,000 will be allocated in full or in part; - b) applications of \$\$50,000 or more will be balloted, with successful applicants allocated in full or in part.
+- a) all applications of less than \$\$50,000 for Class A-1 Bonds or less than US\$50,000 for Class B Bonds will be allocated in full or in part; and - b) applications of \$\$50,000 or more for Class A-1 Bonds or U\$\$50,000 or more for Class B Bonds will be balloted, with successful applicants allocated in full or in part.

-Astrea VI reserves the right to change its allocation plan.
+Astrea 7 reserves the right to change its allocation plan.

-15) What are the potential risks involved in this investment?
+19) What are the potential risks involved in this investment?

 All investments carry risks.
 This includes investments in bonds.
-Astrea VI PE Bond investors face typical risks such as default, interest rate, liquidity, inflation risks, adverse macro-economic or market conditions (including those arising from a pandemic) and other risks specific to private equity investments such as:
+Astrea 7 PE Bond investors face typical risks such as default, interest rate, liquidity, inflation risks, exchange rate risks, adverse macro-economic or market conditions (including those arising from rising inflation and/or interest rates, armed conflicts or a pandemic) and other risks specific to private equity investments such as:

-• Investment Risk
+Investment Risk